 Pocket Screws & Joint Assembly

 Since holes for pocket screws are drilled on one side of the joint only, evening up mating pieces of wood before assembly isn’t restricted in any way.
 Just push the parts together the way you want.
 Align them perfectly with your fingertips, then temporarily clamp them down to a workbench as a pair to immobilize them with special Vise-Grip pliers.
-Drive the screws home and release the clamp That’s it.
+That’s what you see in the photo above.
+Drive the screws home and release the clamp.
+That’s it.
 Instant joint assembly without the need to wait for glue to dry.
 In fact, you don’t even need glue at all, though you can go ahead and put it on if it makes you feel better.

 Pocket Screws & Locking Pliers

 As I mentioned, the best way to clamp pocket joints during assembly is with a modified pair of locking pliers made especially for the job.
 Large, round swiveling jaw faces prevent damage to the wood while also aligning parts before completing the joint.
 You can make pocket joints without a tool like this, but it makes the job so much easier.